AromaKitsune/Windows-XAML-Styles/README.md

 ![](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/screenshots/FileExplorer.png)

+* Removed the tab's Close button - To close the tab, middle-click it or press `Ctrl`+`W`.
+* Navigation Bar & Command Bar:
   * Alternative button glyphs: Back, Forward, Up, More
   * Mica effect extended to the Command Bar
-* Dynamic image container height for the Details Pane
-* Removed the tab's Close button - To close the tab, middle-click it or press `Ctrl`+`W`.
-* Context Menu: Removed the Share options & "Show more options" - To use the legacy context menu, hold Shift + right-click.
-* Context Menu: Removed the "Search the Microsoft Store" menu item from the "Open with" sub-menu
-  * For other languages, replace `Search the Microsoft Store` in `MenuFlyoutItem[Text=Search the Microsoft Store]`.
   * Italicised search box text, the same way it was in Windows Vista and 7
+* Details Pane:
+  * Dynamic image container height
+  * Removed the Share button
+* Context Menu:
+  * Removed the Share options & "Show more options" - To use the legacy context menu, hold Shift + right-click.
+  * Removed the "Search the Microsoft Store" menu item from the "Open with" sub-menu - For other languages, replace `Search the Microsoft Store` in `MenuFlyoutItem[Text=Search the Microsoft Store]`.

 ## Notification Center